Abhilash-Ponnachan/rust-study/readme.md

 ### Variables
 - #### Immutable variables
-    Since _Rust_ is designed with concurrency in mind so variables are immutable by defualt.
+    Since _Rust_ is designed with concurrency in mind so variables are immutable by default.
 We can declare a variable using the `let` keyword.
     ```rust
     let x = 23;
     ```